Cloud & AI — cost + abuse control

 No signup.
 No sales call.
-A real engineer reads your bill — me, not a chatbot or a sales team.
+A real engineer — me, not a chatbot or a sales team — reads what you send and replies within a business day.

 The figures above are AWS, but this isn't an AWS problem: Azure (~$0.087/GB) and Google Cloud (~$0.12/GB) price egress in the same band — they move together because it's a moat, not a cost.
 Sources are cited in your assessment.
 The pattern is always the same: the savings grow as you grow, because a server you rent flat doesn't charge you per gigabyte.